Fast and Near-Optimal Collision-Free Robot Scheduling On Paths: Integer Linear Programming Formulation of the Collision-Free Robot Scheduling Problem on a Path

-\begin{proof} From Constraint \ref{eq:only_one_robot_position_per_timestep} we have that each robot occupies exactly one position during each timestep, as otherwise $\sum\limits_{v \in V} x_{r, v, t} > 1$, if $r$ occupies two positions, or, $\sum\limits_{v \in V} x_{r, v, t} = 0$, if $r$ is not assigned any position.
-From Constraint \ref{eq:adjancent_robots} we have that robot $r$ can be at vertex $v$ at timestep $t$ iff $r$ was at $v$, or some vertex neighbouring $v$, in the previous timestep, for any timestep in $[2, \tau]$, i.e. any timestep other than the first one.
-From Constraint \ref{eq:only_one_robot_per_vertex_timestep} we have that no vertex can be occupied by more than one robot at any given timestep.
-Finally, Constraint \ref{eq:no_crossover} ensures that, given any pair of robots $r, r' \in [k]$ where $r \neq r'$, we ensure that $r$ and $r'$ do not attempt to cross the same edge in the same timestep.
+\begin{proof} Constraint (\ref{eq:only_one_robot_position_per_timestep}) ensures that each robot occupies exactly one position during each timestep, as otherwise $\sum\limits_{v \in V} x_{r, v, t} > 1$, if $r$ occupies two positions, or, $\sum\limits_{v \in V} x_{r, v, t} = 0$, if $r$ is not assigned any position.
+Constraint (\ref{eq:adjancent_robots}) ensures that robot $r$ can be at vertex $v$ at timestep $t$ iff $r$ was at $v$, or some vertex neighbouring $v$, in the previous timestep, for any timestep in $[2, \tau]$, i.e. any timestep other than the first one.
+Next Constraint (\ref{eq:only_one_robot_per_vertex_timestep}) guarantees that no vertex can be occupied by more than one robot at any given timestep.
+Finally, Constraint (\ref{eq:no_crossover}) ensures that, given any pair of robots $r, r' \in [k]$ where $r \neq r'$, we ensure that $r$ and $r'$ do not attempt to cross the same edge in the same timestep.
 Explicitly, if $ x_{r, v, t} + x_{r, v', t - 1} + x_{r', v, t - 1} + x_{r', v', t} = 4$, then $r$ moves from $v'$ to $v$ in timestep $t$, and $r'$ moves from $v$ to $v'$ in timestep $t$.
 Otherwise, one or both of $r$ and $r'$ do not use $(v, v')$ in timestep $t$.
-Therefore, the schedule is collision free. \end{proof}
+Therefore, the schedule is collision-free.\looseness=-1 \end{proof}

-We now present our constraints concerning the completion of tasks.
+We present our constraints regarding the completion of tasks.

 \begin{lemma} The value of $TC_{i, t}$ is one only if some robot has completed task $i$ by timestep $t$. \end{lemma}